There's no end to yoga's stellar hip-opening stretches, but pigeon pose is MVP-level.

 You Might: Have a History of Knee Problems

-According to Sondergaard, pain in the back knee is a common reason yogis struggle with the pose.
+According to Sondergaard, pain in your back knee is a common reason yogis struggle with the pose.
 "If you have a knee issue, resting your back leg down onto your knee can be painful," she says.

 If You: Have Lower Back Pain